Introduction

 Bond ETFs: A Diversification Tool

-For investors recognising the protective value of bonds, the current market provides accessible avenues to diversify through bond ETFs.
+For investors recognizing the protective value of bonds, the current market provides accessible avenues to diversify through bond ETFs.
 Bond ETFs primarily invest in fixed-income securities like government, corporate, and municipal bonds, explains Wes Moss, managing partner and chief investment strategist at Capital Investment Advisors.
-These funds are favoured by retail investors for their diversification, professional management, and income potential.
+These funds are favored by retail investors for their diversification, professional management, and income potential.
 If you’re just getting started, consider low-fee bond ETFs for beginners.

 Advantages of Bond ETFs Over Individual Bonds